Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 By default, Poco is a scanline display list renderer.
 That means it stores all the drawing commands and then renders them all at once when all drawing commands for a given frame have been queued.
 When used with a display that has full frame buffers stored in memory accessible to Poco and is double buffered (e.g. has two frame buffers it flips between), scanline display list rendering is less efficient than immediate mode rendering, which executes each drawing command as it is received.

 Poco optionally supports immediate mode rendering.
 To enable this support, define `kPocoFrameBuffer` to 1 when building Poco, and use `PocoDrawingBeginFrameBuffer`/`PocoDrawingEndFrameBuffer` in place of `PocoDrawingBegin`/`PocoDrawingEnd` in the C code.
 No changes are required to JavaScript code to use immediate mode.

+## Rotation
+Poco provides support for rendering to a `PixelsOut` at 0, 90, 180, or 270 degree rotations.
+This support allows use of a display in any orientation, independent of the natural scan order of the hardware.

+The rotation is selected at build time, not run time, by defining `kPocoRotation` to the target rotation (e.g. 90).
+The default rotation value is 0.
+The rotation is applied to the coordinates, both destination and source, of all drawing operations.
+Any assets (e.g. stored bitmaps and fonts) must be rotated prior to being passed to Poco.
+This is done either manually (e.g. in Photoshop) or automatically (e.g. by the png2bmp tool in the Moddable SDK).

+This approach to rotation allows rendering of rotated output at the same performance level as unrotated images, and without requiring an intermediate bitmap buffer.

 ## JavaScript API Reference